open-risk/awesome-sustainable-finance/README.md

 # awesome-sustainable-finance
-A curated list of sustainable finance resources (software, data)
+A curated list of sustainable finance resources (software, data and more)

 ## Notes
 - The focus of the list is 1) on code (open source tools, libraries, frameworks etc) that fairly directly supports any type of sustainable finance effort and 2) open data that are useful in a sustainable finance context.